BvDod/Cancer-Histopathology-Anomaly-Detection-using-Reconstruction/Readme.md

 # Cancer Histopathology Anomaly Detection: CNN on unsupervised VQ-VAE Reconstruction

 In this repository, I will be performing classification of the presence of cancer on histopathological slides through anomaly detection.
 This will be achieved by first training a VIT VQ-VAE on healthy tissue in an unsupervised manner.
 The assumption here is that the VQ-VAE will learn how to reconstruct healthy tissue, but will struggle with never-before-seen samples of cancerous cells.
+See my other projects for the source of my self-implemented VIT VQ-VAE that i use in this project

 The reconstruction error will thus be a proxy of how much a sample looks like the distribution that the VQ-VAE was trained on, which was only healthy tissue.
 This reconstruction error could be directly taken as the likelihood that a sample is cancerous, but a better approach is to use the pixel-wise reconstruction error to train a new CNN in a supervised way.